autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/integration-testing.md

 The `TIMEOUT` argument is given in seconds; see [here](https://github.com/ros2/ros_testing/blob/master/ros_testing/cmake/add_ros_test.cmake) for details.

-To create test follow [launch_testing quick-start example](https://github.com/ros2/launch/tree/master/launch_testing#quick-start-example).
+To create a test, either read the [launch_testing quick-start example](https://github.com/ros2/launch/tree/master/launch_testing#quick-start-example), or follow the steps below.

 Let's look at `test/lanelet2_map_provider_launch.test.py` as an example.